Mann-Grandstaff VA Medical Center

 Volunteer or Donate

-Mann-Grandstaff VA Medical Center (VAMC) depends on the goodwill of our benefactors and volunteers who wish to give something back to America's heroes.
+Mann-Grandstaff VA Medical Center (MGVAMC) depends on the goodwill of our benefactors and volunteers who wish to give something back to America's heroes.

 Volunteers actively support many important functions throughout the Medical Center that help make our Veterans visits more enjoyable.
 Volunteer's talents and experience are closely matched with one of our many assignments.

-Additionally, the Disabled American Veterans (DAV) oversees our transportation service for Veterans with no other means of transport to the Mann-Grandstaff VA Medical Center (VAMC) for their medical appointments.
-The DAV Transportation Coordinator is always in need of volunteer drivers.
-For more information: Contact Jeannie Kyle (509) 434-7019 or visit the DAV office that is also located in building 6A here at the VAMC.
+MGVAMC has partnered with the Disabled American Veterans (DAV) to provide transportation service for Veterans with no other means of transport to the Mann-Grandstaff VA Medical Center (VAMC) for their medical appointments.
+The DAV Volunteer Transportation Service is always in need of volunteer drivers.

-For more information and to make an appointment to volunteer, please call the Mann-Grandstaff VAMC Spokane Voluntary Service Office.
+For more information about our volunteer opportunities, please either email Voluntary Service at SPOVOLUNTEERSVC@va.gov or call the Mann-Grandstaff VAMC Spokane Voluntary Service Office at (509) 434-7528.
 We will be happy to discuss how you can help us in our mission to provide comfort and care to America's Veterans.

-Note: When registering to be a Volunteer, we ask that you make a commitment to volunteer 100 hours the first year.
+Note: When registering to be a Volunteer, we require that you make a commitment to volunteer 100 hours the first year.

-Cash donations are used for the comfort and welfare of our Veteran patients, including:
+Monetary donations are used for the comfort and welfare of our Veteran patients.

 Simple.
 Speedy.
 Safe.
 The new E-Donate service now available online allows community members who wish to give back to Veterans a quick, safe way to pledge their support.
 Through E-Donate, donors can select from a number of accounts at the medical center they wish to donate to.
 U.S. Department of Veterans Affairs administrative costs are appropriated so donors can be 100 percent certain their donations will go directly to the funds and Veteran patients they select.